In this article

 New England

 New England Christmas food traditions are anchored in the foods brought over by the region’s earliest European settlers.
-Roasted Christmas goose makes more appearances on Christmas tables in the Northeast than in any other region, as well as eggnog, mince pies (individual-sized pies filled with sweet dried fruit), and traditional British-style Christmas pudding.
+Roasted goose remains more common here than in most other regions, and holiday tables often feature classics like eggnog, mince pies (small pies filled with sweet dried fruit), and traditional British-style Christmas pudding.

 Mid-Atlantic